PerryAsleep/Fumen/StepManiaChartGenerator/README.md

 See the [Examples](docs/Examples.md) page for [Visualizations](docs/Visualizations.md) of how charts are converted and some videos of generated doubles charts being played.

 ## Installation
 `StepManiaChartGenerator` is available for Windows.
-Download the latest version from the [Releases](https://github.com/PerryAsleep/Fumen/releases) page.
+Download the latest version of `StepManiaChartGenerator.zip` from the [Releases](https://github.com/PerryAsleep/Fumen/releases) page and extract it to a desired location.

 ## Configuration
 See the [Configuration](docs/Config.md) Guide.